Riek Machar is a man who wears many labels: rebel leader, former vice-president, warlord and now, possibly, peacemaker.

-For his SPLM critics, Mr Machar was becoming too powerful when President Kiir sacked him from the government.
+Critics in the SPLM believed Mr Machar was becoming too powerful when President Kiir sacked him from the government in 2013.

 Mr Kiir labelled him as a "prophet of doom", continuing his actions of the past - an apparent reference to the fact that he had challenged the authority of Mr Garang, the SPLM's founding leader, in the early 1990s.